 - Fake Crepe with Nutella and Fruit: At my house, my boys coined this easy, yummy dish “fake crepe”.
-It is easy to make and conisists of 1 Tablespoon of Nutella spread across the middle of a tortilla.
+It is easy to make and conisists of 1 Tablespoon of Nutella® spread across the middle of a tortilla.
 Next, slice a half or whole banana and make a line or double line of banana slices down the middle of the tortilla along the Nutella.
 Roll and it and secure it with a toothpick if needed, but if the Nutella is spread across the tortilla enough, it acts as the glue to keep the tortilla roll closed.
 Other ideas include Nutella and strawberry slices, raspberries, raisins, or blackberries.
 The options are endless!
 If they need to cut the fruit, tell them to use a plastic knife or butter knife so they don’t use a sharp knife and accidentally cut themselves when home alone (this is what I tell my own kids because it makes me nervous), unless they are already fully trained on kitchen knife safety.
 The tween can get creative here and try out other foods in the “fake crepe”.
-See photo above for a visual.

 - Pizza Tortilla Roll up: This also involves a tortilla and using the microwave.
-Most tweens have learned to use the microwave, but if not, perhaps now is the time to teach them.
+Most tweens have learned to use the microwave, but if not, perhaps now is the time to teach them microwave usage.
 This Pizza Tortilla Roll up is super easy to make and it tastes like pizza which most tweens will love.
 Ingredients include tortilla, pizza sauce, shredded mozzarella cheese, optional pepperoni or pre-cooked veggies.
 Simply cook some veggies to keep in the fridge so they are ready to add if vegetables are desired.
 To read exactly how to make it, click here.
 It takes just like pizza, so it’s pizza for one!
 Anytime:)

 - Lettuce Wrap: This one involves a tortilla (yes, again!).
 Lay a tortilla on a plate and spread 2 Tablespoons Ranch dressing over the middle of the tortilla, add a handful of prewashed lettuce, two pieces of sliced turkey (either whole or broken into pieces), sprinkle 1/4 cup shredded cheddar cheese, and 1/2 Tablespoon sunflower seeds.
 Simply roll up and eat.